faker-js/faker/docs/guide/usage.md

 ## TypeScript Support

-Faker has native TypeScript support, out of the box.
-So you don't have to install any extra packages.
+Faker supports TypeScript out of the box, so you don't have to install any extra packages.

 In order to have faker working properly, you need to check if these `compilerOptions` are set correctly in your `tsconfig` file: